History of the floppy disk: High-density version

-In 1984, IBM introduced the 5¼ high density disk format with its new IBM AT machines.
-The 5¼ HD drive was essentially a scaled-down 8" drive, using the same rotation speed and bit rate, and it provided over three times as much storage as the 360k format, but had compatibility issues with the older drives due to the narrower read/write head.
+In 1984, IBM introduced the "5¼-inch" high density disk format with its new IBM AT machines.
+The diameter is actually 130 mm.
+The 5¼ HD drive was essentially a scaled-down 8-inch drive, using the same rotation speed and bit rate, it provided over three times as much storage as the 360 kB format, but had compatibility issues with the older drives due to the narrower read/write head.

-Except for labeling, 5¼-inch high-density disks were externally identical to their double-density counterparts.
+Except for labelling, 5¼-inch high-density disks were externally identical to their double-density counterparts.
 This led to an odd situation wherein the drive itself was unable to determine the density of the disk inserted except by reading the disk media to determine the format.
 It was therefore possible to use a high-density drive to format a double-density disk to the higher capacity.
 This usually appeared to work (sometimes reporting a small number of bad sectors)—at least for a time.
 The problem was that the high-density format was made possible by the creation of a new high-coercivity oxide coating (after soft sector formatting became standard, previous increases in density were largely enabled by improvements in head technology; up until that point, the media formulation had essentially remained the same since 1976).
 In order to format or write to this high-coercivity media, the high-density drive switched its heads into a mode using a stronger magnetic field.
 When these stronger fields were written onto a double-density disk (having lower coercivity media), the strongly magnetized oxide particles would begin to affect the magnetic charge of adjacent particles.
 The net effect is that the disk would begin to erase itself.
 On the other hand, the opposite procedure (attempting to format an HD disk as DD) would fail almost every time, as the high-coercivity media would not retain data written by the low-power DD field.
 High-density 3½-inch disks avoided this problem by the addition of a hole in the disk cartridge so that the drive could determine the appropriate density.
-However, the coercivity rating between the 3½-inch DD and HD formats, 665 and 720 oersteds, is much narrower than that for the 5 1/4-inch format, 600 versus 300 oersteds, and consequently it was possible to format a 3½-inch DD disk as HD with no apparent problems.
+However, the coercivity rating between the 3.5-inch DD and HD formats, 665 and 720 oersteds, is much narrower than that for the 5¼-inch format, 600 versus 300 oersteds, and consequently it was possible to format a 3.5-inch DD disk as HD with no apparent problems.

-By the end of the 1980s, 5¼-inch disk drives and disks were still available, but had been superseded by the 3½-inch disks.
-By the mid-1990s, the drives had virtually disappeared as the 3½-inch disk became the predominant floppy disk.
+By the end of the 1980s, 5¼-inch disk drives and disks were still available, but had been mostly superseded by the 3.5-inch disks.
+By the mid-1990s, the drives had virtually disappeared as the 3.5-inch disk became the predominant floppy disk.